zscole/eos-dev-tools/README.md

 ### Configure The Genesis File

 Every node in your network is going to reference a genesis node, which is the node that created the first block in the blockchain.
-Check out the genesis.json file in this repo and take note of two values - `initial_chain_id` and `initial_key`.
-Take the public key you generated in the step above and insert it as a string in the `initial_key` field.
-The `initial_key` field is arbitrary, but if you're planning on deploying multiple blockchains, it's best practice to assign a unique value to each build.
-The expected input is a hex string.
+Check out the genesis.json file in this repo and take note of two values - `initial_chain_id` and `initial_key`. \

+Take the public key you generated in the previous step and insert it as a string in the `initial_key` field.
+The `initial_chain_id` field seems to be arbitrary, but if you're planning on deploying multiple blockchains, it's probably best practice to assign a unique value to each build for the sake of sanity.
+The expected input is a hex string. \

+Save your `genesis.json` file wherever you want.
+If you're running EOS in a docker container, `cd` into the directory where you saved it and run the following command to copy it over to the docker container:

+`docker cp genesis.json <$CONTAINER>:/genesis.json`

+Be sure to replace $CONTAINER with whatever your container name is.
+If you're not sure what the name of your container is, run `docker container ls` to check out a list of running containers.

+### Config.ini

+In your `config.ini` file, along with whatever other values you wish to specify the path to this file as the value for `genesis-json = /$PATH`.
+Be sure to replace $PATH with the appropriate path.